 INTRODUCTION:

-According to the National Survey on Drug Use the rates of cannabis consumption has increased in adults over 26 and adults aged 18-25 from 4.0% to 7.9% and from 17.3% to 22.1%, respectively.[1]
-Along with increases in consumption, there have been increases in cannabis involved motor vehicle fatalities from 9.0% in 2000 to 21.5% in 2018 [1](Lira 2021), and while cannabis consumption at- or before- work is of concern to employers with regards to occupational injury, the literature on the topic is mixed [2, 3] with temporality of exposure being a major concern.
+According to the National Survey on Drug Use the rates of cannabis consumption has increased in adults over 26 and adults aged 18-25 from 4.0% to 7.9% and from 17.3% to 22.1%, respectively [1].
+Along with increases in consumption, there have been increases in cannabis involved motor vehicle fatalities from 9.0% in 2000 to 21.5% in 2018 [1], and while cannabis consumption at- or before- work is of concern to employers with regards to occupational injury, the literature on the topic is mixed [2, 3] with temporality of exposure being a major concern.
 However, there is strong biological evidence of the impairment caused by cannabis consumption depend on the route of administration [4].
 To better understand the impairment of cannabis in driving and in the workplace an impairment test is needed.

 There are a variety of tests that may have the potential to detect impairment under the influence of cannabis; however, many of these tests have shown a reduction in effectiveness when administered on frequent cannabis users.
 A more general test used for alcohol and drug impairment is the Standardized Field Sobriety Tests, which is composed of the horizontal gaze nystagmus, walk and turn and one-leg stand with an additional component of head movements and/or jerks added specifically to improve assessment of impairment due to drugs [5].
 While shown to an accurate and reliable assessment for alcohol impairment, it has limited ability to identify drug use [5].
 Another test possibility is a plasma concentration of THC and its metabolite THCCOOH from a blood draw; however predictive models have better performance in participants abstaining for several days compared to daily users [6].
 Additionally, for frequent users who maintain elevated levels of blood plasma THC, the reduction in performance shows a tolerance effect so that the levels of THC and performance correspond less [6].

 One test that may have a resistance to the tolerance effect is the pupillary light reflex.
-This test is administered by shining a light in the eye of the subject and measuring the pupil constriction and rebound dilation over the course of several seconds.
-Evidence on the acute effect of THC on pupillary light reflex is mixed with several studies showing decrease, increase and no effect on the static pupil diameter [7-13].
+This test is administered by shining a light in the eye of the subject and measuring the pupil constriction and rebound dilation over the course of several seconds as shown in Figure 1.
+Evidence on the acute effect of cannabis on pupillary light reflex is mixed with several studies showing decrease, increase and no effect on the static pupil diameter [7-13].
 In two studies, the pupillary light reflex was diminished after cannabis consumption [8, 14].
+There is some evidence that there is less pupil constriction and slower rebound dilation due to acute cannabis consumption but evidence is mixed and warrants further study.

-Steinhart et al [15] examined pupillary light response in participants with patterns of daily cannabis use, occasional cannabis use, and a no-use control group.
+Steinhart et al [15] examined pupil light response in participants with patterns of daily cannabis use, occasional cannabis use, and a no-use control group.
 After accounting for pre-smoking baseline pupil response, they found evidence that acute cannabis consumption was significantly associated with less pupil constriction in both the daily and occasional use groups.
-In addition, no significant differences were found between the daily and occasional use groups, indicating that the pupillary light response may pick up on physiological responses to cannabis consumption that do not display tolerance effects.
+In addition, no significant differences were found between the daily and occasional use groups, indicating that the pupil light response may pick up on physiological responses to cannabis consumption that do not display tolerance effects.
 However, that study only found significant effects when accounting for pre-smoking baseline pupil response, making it inappropriate for roadside assessments where baseline measurements are not available.
-In addition, Steinhart et al [15] used single number summaries extracted from the full pupillary response trajectories depicted in (new) Figure 1; collapsing these trajectories results in loss of information that could potentially be exploited to better discriminate between cannabis use groups.
+In addition, Steinhart et al [15] used single number summaries extracted from the full pupillary response trajectories depicted in Figure 1; collapsing these trajectories results in a loss of information that could potentially be exploited to better discriminate between cannabis use groups.